X0RA/PaperSync/README.md

 - Image (and icon), text, and button elements
 - Encodes images to eink display format
 - Has spotify api integration for album art and currently playing song
+- Docker image available
+- React frontend for editing the display elements

 ## Prerequisites